-- 1. Develop the solutions for real world problems - 2.
-Develop the technical ideas, strategies and methodologies to solve the real world problems - 3.
-Apply the new tools, algorithms, techniques that contribute to obtain the solution of the project - 4.
+- 1. Formulate a real-world problem, identify the requirement, and develop the design solutions. - 2.
+Identify technical ideas, strategies, and methodologies. - 3.
+Utilize the new tools, algorithms, and techniques that contribute to obtain the solution of the project. - 4.
 Test and validate through conformance of the developed prototype and analysis the cost-effectiveness. - 5.
 Prepare report and present the oral demonstrations.